wisp-lang/wisp/Readme.md

 Not all of the macros can be expressed via templating, but all of the language is available at hand to assemble macro expanded form.
-For instance let's define a macro to ease functional chaining popular in JS but usually expressed via method chaining.
-For example following API is pioneered by jQuery is very common in JS:
+For instance let's define a macro to ease functional chaining popular in JavaScript but usually expressed via method chaining.
+For example following API is pioneered by jQuery is very common in JavaScript:

 ```javascript
 open(target, "keypress").